VI A Language To Live In

 I encountered another language.

-At first, it was practical.
+it was practical.

 A way to function.